rustomax/rust-iterators/README.md

 ## Introduction

-One of the most prominent constructs in C is the `for` loop with a very familiar syntax:
+Life is repetitive and most things in it come as series of items.
+Programmatically we often need to count, enumerate, and iterate over these repetitive sequences.
+There are several ways to generate sequences in programming languages.
+One of the most prominent constructs is C-style `for` loop with familiar syntax:

 ```c
 for ( x = 0; x < 10; x++ ) {